-2019 Exploration
+2019 Exploration and 2020 Plans

 In July 2019, the Company completed a 558 In-km Versatile Time Domain (VTEM) magnetic and electromagnetic survey flown by Geotech Airborne Geophysical Surveys.
 The survey was flown over two distinct blocks covering the newly identified Bria target area (see press release dated June 4, 2019) as well as the southern KN HSR 1 mineral claim.
-At this time the final survey data has not been received by Auryn.

 The remainder of the 2019 exploration program at Homestake Ridge was focused on the newly identified mineralized zones outboard of the known resource area, namely Kombi and Bria.
 The work was guided by recently completed inversions of historical airborne geophysical data sets over the southern portion of the claims at Kombi as well as the VTEM data over the Bria target.
-Field work also comprised of detailed soil and rock chip sampling across Bria and Kombi.
-Results from the 2019 sampling program are still pending as of the date of this MD&A.
+Field work comprised detailed soil and rock chip sampling across Bria and Kombi.
+Results from the 2019 sampling program are currently being interpreted by the technical team to derive targets for further follow up programs.

 The 2019 exploration program fully utilized the BC flow-through funds that were remaining at the beginning of the year.
+Further work at Homestake in 2020 will be subject to the conclusions and recommendations of the preliminary economic assessment which is currently underway.

-Management's Discussion and Analysis of Financial Condition and Results of Operations for the nine months ended September 30, 2019 (In thousands of Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis of Financial Condition and Results of Operations for the year ended December 31, 2019 (In thousands of Canadian dollars, unless otherwise noted)